The tension between the humanitarian bureaucracy and the humanitarian mission

 As evidenced by the scores of reactions and comments to her poem on Facebook, it is obvious that the clash between the humanitarian bureaucracy and the humanitarian mission Lillie speaks of is a universally felt frustration within the sector.

-What I heard Lillie say, in so many words, was that at some points her job made her a participant in an almost inherently dehumanizing process where she was undercutting dignity by going straight to some very personal questions, or what could appear to be personal questions.
+What I heard Lillie say, in so many words, was that at some points her job made her a participant in an almost inherently dehumanizing process.
+She was undercutting dignity by going straight to some very personal questions, or what could appear to be personal questions.
 She agreed and said,

 “Absolutely, and this is the thing that just kept coming back from these community consultations that we’ve just done is that people do feel like they’re completely compromising their dignity when they’re interacting with humanitarian services, and it came back from everyone we talked to in every city, male, female, youth, older people, so many different stories that people told us just to try to show us, this is what we experience and feel when we come to you for help.”